nginx-proxy/nginx-proxy/README.md

     $ docker run -d -p 80:80 -e ENABLE_IPV6=true -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy

+### Disable HTTP/2

+You can disable support for HTTP/2 for the nginx-proxy container by passing the value `true` to the `NO_HTTP2` environment variable:
+    $ docker run -d -p 80:80 -e NO_HTTP2=true -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy

 ### Multiple Ports

 If your container exposes multiple ports, nginx-proxy will default to the service running on port 80.
 If you need to specify a different port, you can set a VIRTUAL_PORT env var to select a different one.
 If your container only exposes one port and it has a VIRTUAL_HOST env var set, that port will be selected.